gaub/learning-kafka/README.md

 * Each broker can have a different partition, which can store messages from the same topic.
 One broker also can have zero or more than one partition with the same topic

 ## [Topic Replication](#summary)
-* Topics should have a replication factor bigger than 1 (3 is the gold standard), so that if a broker is down, another broker can serve the data
+* Topics should have a replication factor bigger than 1 (3 is the gold standard) so that if a broker is down, another broker can serve the data
 * The partitions, which carry the topics, are the ones that actually become replicas in different brokers

 ### [Concept of Leader for a Partition](#summary)